ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Makes it a little clearer on how these individual components interact

-^ So hopefully you all have a clearer idea on how paging works
+^ So hopefully this explains everything you need to know about the paging library

 ---